 You are here

-posted on August 5, 2014
+posted on August 29, 2014

-MSI has deployed a demo of the MATLAB Distributed Compute Server (MDCS), which allows MATLAB jobs to launch parfor and SIMD loops across multiple nodes on Itasca.
+The MDCS allows MATLAB jobs to launch parfor and SIMD loops across multiple nodes on Itasca.
 With MDCS there is no need to run pbsdsh or another parallel shell environment to span nodes.
 Also, jobs can be interactive or batched, and are controlled from within the MATLAB UI.
 More information about the software can be found on the MathWorks website.

 Your feedback and interest will help MSI decide whether the MDCS is worth pursuing.
 We would also like to know the upper limit on job size that you need.